Kichura/MCWine/README.md

 2. Drag the ZIP-archive to Prism Launcher window; and hit OK in the window that pops up,
 3. Double-click that version you just created to launch the modpack.

-## Updating Java Version (Optional)

-It is recommended that you use [Java 21 (Lite JDK)](https://bell-sw.com/pages/downloads) to allow minecraft to make use of the latest java version.

 ## JVM Arguments (Optional)

 It is recommended that you use these JVM arguments for this modpack: